When it comes to poetry, not everyone knows there are different types of poems or knows the difference between them.

 Yes, some have certain rhyming lines and meters, but some can have absolutely no structure at all.

 Many poems need to deliver a huge message in just a few lines.
-For the that reason, poets are extremely selective about the words and line structure they choose to put in their poems.
+For that reason, poets are extremely selective about the words and line structure they choose to put in their poems.

 What Makes Poems Different?